 In May 2019, the Company entered an operating lease for its new facility in Korea (the "Korea Lease").
-The initial lease term is five years with an option to renew for an additional five-year term.
-The lease commenced on July 2, 2019 and expires on July 1, 2024.
-The operating lease is subject to a deposit, base rent payments and additional charges for utilities and other common costs.
-The Company's lease liability represents the net present value of future lease payments utilizing a discount rate of 10%, which corresponds to the Company's incremental borrowing rate.
-As of March 31, 2022, the weighted average remaining lease term was 2.25 years.
-For the three month periods ended March 31, 2022 and 2021, the Company recorded non-cash expense of \$6 and \$5, respectively related to the Korea Lease.
-During the three month periods ended March 31, 2022 and 2021, the Company made cash payments of \$8 for amounts included in the measurement of lease liabilities.
+The initial lease term was five years with an option to renew for an additional five-year term.
+The lease commenced on July 2, 2019 and was to expire on July 1, 2024.
+On April 19, 2022, the Company terminated its Korea Lease effective April 30, 2022, at which time, the Company's unamortized right-of-use asset and lease liabilities were fully amortized and extinguished with no gain or loss.

+The operating lease was subject to a deposit, base rent payments and additional charges for utilities and other common costs.
+The Company recorded non-cash expense related to the Korea Lease of \$2 and \$7, for the three month periods ended June 30, 2022 and 2021, respectively, and \$8 and \$12 for the six months ended June 30, 2022 and 2021, respectively.
+During the six months ended June 30, 2022 and 2021, the Company made cash payments of \$11 and \$16 for amounts included in the measurement of lease liabilities.
-The following table reconciles the undiscounted lease liabilities to the total lease liabilities recognized on the consolidated balance sheet as of March 31, 2022:

-As of December 31,

-2022 (April 1 to December 31) 24

-2023 32

-2024 16

-Total lease payments 72

-Less effect of discounting (8)

-Total 64

-Short-term portion (27)

-Long-term portion \$ 37